Topic: The day that Canadian spoke up.

 You should move to Alberta I keep telling ya.

-Originally Posted by Italian Guy
+Italian Guy said:

 Gordon Sinclair, 1973, spoke up and made a great apeech praising the Americans.
 I am positive you will love it.